 - All proposals, including those from service providers, should include at least one speaker from a college or university.

-- All sessions should include a focus that appeals to business officers at college and university campuses.
+- All proposals should include a focus that appeals to business officers at college and university campuses.
 Business officers and their colleagues (e.g., those in IR and IT) may face different challenges and needs for data based on their campus context.

 - Consider these content questions: What is the data analytics story you plan to tell in this session?
 What problem were you trying to address using data analytics?
 What challenges did you face when using data?
 What tools and resources did you rely on?
 How, ultimately, are data helping your campus to address a particular issue(s)?
 Does your session address analytics capacity issues or challenges with creating a data-informed culture?